What is Physical Therapy?

 There are a wide variety of reasons a patient may need to see a physical therapist.
 This includes:

 What Treatments are Offered at Schoolcraft Memorial Hospital?

-This is a form of skilled hand movements with a primary focus to improve soft tissue mobility, joint range of motion, and pain levels in order for a person to return to a prior level of function without difficulty.
-Although our physical therapists primarily use their hands for manual techniques they also may use instruments to assist them with the desired treatment plan.
+Manual therapy: This is a form of skilled hand movements with a primary focus to improve soft tissue mobility, joint range of motion, and pain levels in order for a person to return to a prior level of function without difficulty.
+Although our therapists primarily use there hands for manual techniques they also may use instruments to assist them with the desired treatment plan.

 Patient education and home exercise program instruction: